What are the 3 Essential LEED Certification Building Requirements for AEC Projects?

 – LEED for Operations and Maintenance (LEED O+M)

-Leed certified buildings rating systems
+leed certified buildings rating systems

 You can find the full USGBC guide to selecting a rating system here.